rosemichaele/TicTacToe/README.rst

 There are several options for running these tests with Robot Framework.
 I will discuss only a few.
 Before you begin, the following software requirements must be met on the machine running the tests:

-    1. Python 3.3 or late must be installed.
+    1. Python 3.3 or later must be installed.
     2. The Python package manager pip must be installed (usually included with the standard installation).
     3. A WebDriver that meets W3C specifications and that is supported by SeleniumLibrary must be installed and on the system PATH (any major browser).
 The matching browser's name should be defined in the variables_ file if Safari